Danish-born Claus Efland is one of the most widely respected and versatile conductors of his generation.

 Appointed as the Bardi Symphony Orchestra’s Musical Director in 2008, his inspirational leadership has developed the Orchestra to consistent critical acclaim and taken it to what one reviewer described as “levels of performance rare in an orchestra of this kind”.
 Born in 1974 in Denmark, his early musical studies were as a violinist.
 He then moved to London, where he studied conducting at the Royal College of Music with John Carewe and Neil Thomson.
 This was then followed by a period of study at the Conservatoire National Supérieur de Musique et de Danse in Paris with Janós Fürst, and his studies were further consolidated by a period of work with the Dresden Staatskapelle when, at the invitation of the late Sir Colin Davis, Claus acted as his assistant.

+Claus has received numerous awards for his conducting including the Theodore Stier Prize for Conducting, and the prestigious Scandinavian Léonie Sonning Award.
+In addition he was a prizewinner in the 2004 Donatella Flick Conducting Competition in London.
 In the orchestral field he has worked with many of the leading British orchestras including the London Symphony Orchestra, Bournemouth Symphony Orchestra, and the BBC Concert Orchestra.
-In Europe, as well as appearing with all the major Danish orchestras, he has appeared with a number of German orchestras including the Staatskapelle Dresden, the RTE National Symphony Orchestra of Ireland, the Lithuanian National Symphony orchestra.
+In Europe, as well as appearing with all the major Danish orchestras, he has appeared with the RTE National Symphony Orchestra of Ireland, the Lithuanian National Symphony Orchestra, and a number of German orchestras including the Staatskapelle Dresden.
 Further afield in South America, he has conducted the Orquesta Filharmonica de Mexico City, as well as orchestras in Brazil and Argentina.